 Officers are not allowed to interact with users and cannot send friend requests or follow a user to access posts with more stringent privacy settings.
 According to the AP, officers are required to undergo annual training related to the policy.
 While the change doesn’t allow officers to access private posts, some content is difficult to access without an account.

 A review of social media accounts are now part of the application process for a U.S. visa, but the way some social networks are designed makes much of the user’s information inaccessible to third parties who do not have an active account.
 Fake accounts could potentially allow the agent reviewing the application to have easier access to this data.
 According to the AP, the practice would likely be used on applications that are flagged for further review.

 Fake accounts have long been against Facebook rules and the network says automated processes help find and block millions of fake accounts on a daily basis.
 The network says that all detected fake accounts — including any that could come from the DHS policy change — are blocked and removed.
-Facebook has previously removed fake accounts that the network believes had ties to government agencies, including a recent shutdown of accounts with suspected ties to the Chinese government.

 Twitter’s policy also bans fake accounts, but the network says it is reviewing the new DHS guidelines to determine how to proceed.

 - Biometric phone unlocks can’t be forced by feds, says U.S. judge

 - Split Facebook News Feed doesn’t decrease fake news, report says

 - Can’t send her real flowers on Mother’s Day?
 Facebook can help with a purple variety